 Preparing for Open Enrollment: Employee Communication

-It’s Open Enrollment season!
-This is a time of year that can be very stressful for communications and HR teams.
+Employee Open Enrollment can be very stressful for communications and HR teams.
 Why does everyone wait until the last minute to change their benefits?
 Why do so many people ask for extensions?!
 Did they get the emails?
 Didn’t they see the signs posted in the break rooms, hallways, and elevators?!
 Didn’t they check out the intranet where the reminder has been displayed for months?!

-While it can feel like a losing battle, preparing for open enrollment and shifting your communication strategy can make a big difference.
+It’s possible that your employees don’t really understand the value of the benefits package available to them.
+And that can be a big source of turnover.
+So, preparing for open enrollment and shifting your communication strategy can make a big difference.

 2. Give employees easier access to benefits information and resources that help them understand how to update or enroll in benefits.
 Don’t assume everyone understands what they need to do or what is even available to them through company sponsored benefits.
 Create simple materials that show employees what’s in it for them.
 For example, hold a webinar or Q&A session that is available to all employees.
 For Millennials and Gen Zers, create short videos that answer the important questions that you know employees will have.